-A blower is a tool that shouldn't be overlooked when considering your artificial grass maintenance routine.
-It is excellent at removing large amounts of debris from a large area quickly and efficiently.
+A blower is a tool that shouldn't be overlooked because it's excellent at removing large amounts of debris from a large area quickly and efficiently.
 A powerful artificial grass leaf blower that straps on like a backpack is easier to handle and has enough power to move debris from between most grass blades.
 The downside to a blower is that it can be a messy process if you are moving a lot of debris and it can be difficult to contain debris to a desired area.
 They can be a great tool to have around the home if you want to move small organics from large areas where a regular broom isn't practical.

 A shop vacuum should not be used to remove debris from grass unless you are spot cleaning the surface carefully.
 If you live in Kelowna or anywhere in Canada there's a good chance that you have artificial grass infill in your artificial grass.
 Infill has an important role and you want to preserve it as much as possible.
 A vacuum will suck up the infill if it's not done very carefully and it's the reason we don't recommend using a vacuum to keep your grass clean unless you are sure there isn't any infill.